 - Client Consulting project applies knowledge of Creative Markets and Intellectual Property to a client-led challenge with a cultural or creative organisation.

-These shared core courses place you in cross-disciplinary teams with students from other programme areas.
-They will teach you to collect, manage and analyse computational datasets, and to use emerging methodologies for mapping and designing the future.
-They will also teach the fundamentals of data ethics, while supporting you to use your creative skills in the analysis and representation of data-informed and qualitative inquiry.
+On our core courses you will work in cross-disciplinary teams with students from other Futures Institute programmes.
+You will learn to collect, manage and analyse computational datasets, and to use emerging methodologies for mapping and designing the future.
+You will also learn the fundamentals of data ethics, and how to use creative skills in the analysis and representation of data-informed and qualitative inquiry.

-EFI will offer a wide portfolio of about 40-50 optional courses taught by academic staff from across many discipline areas including approximately five to eight courses on topics associated with your programme.
-The exact courses will vary from year to year – in 2022-23 the courses associated with your programme may include:
+Edinburgh Futures Institute offers a wide range of more than 40 optional courses taught by academic staff from many different discipline areas, including those associated with your programme.
+The exact courses offered vary from year to year.
+In 2024-25 the courses associated with your programme may include:

 - Cities as Creative Sites: Urban Studio